Movanna/database_population/README.md

 The starting point was a large Excel file containing info about documents, including the name of the author of each document.
 I extracted the names and made them into a csv.
 The names had been recorded differently, sometimes as "Surname, Forename(s)", and sometimes as "Forename(s) Surname", all name parts in the same field.
 The same person could also have been recorded several times in different ways.
 This script gets the names correctly split and ordered so that duplicates and errors can be found.
 This is the first step towards populating table subject, which holds info about persons.

 ## 2. deal_with_persons.py
 This script populates table subject.
-The starting point is a csv with info about persons, originating from the list constructed by sort_persons.py.
-If a person has a different or diffrently spelled name in Finnish, connections are made to tables translation and translation_text.
+The starting point was a csv with info about persons, originating from the list constructed by sort_persons.py.
+If a person has a different or differently spelled name in Finnish, connections are made to tables translation and translation_text.
 The output includes two dictionaries, needed later when populating table publication.

+## 3. find_facsimiles_old_signum.py
+The starting point is a csv file with info about documents that will be made into texts in our edition.
+An URL has been recorded for each document.
+The URL contains an archive signum and an image signum/number for the document's first image.
+We need to find out the (probable) last signum too, so that we can find all images belonging to a text, not just the first one.
+This script finds out which images belong to which document, and then stores file paths to those images.